Boyfriend (Big Time Rush song): Chart performance

 In the United States, "Boyfriend" entered the Billboard Hot 100 at number seventy-nine in the issue dated March 12, 2011.
 The song ascended and descended on the chart for several weeks before reaching its peak at number seventy-two in the issue dated May 7, 2011.
-"Boyfriend" shipped over 500,000 copies in the United States, earning a gold certification by the Recording Industry Association of America (RIAA).
+"Boyfriend" shipped over 1,000,000 copies in the United States, earning a platinum certification by the Recording Industry Association of America (RIAA).
+The single was also certified gold in New Zealand in March 2024 for denoting consumption sales of over 15,000 units.
 It also peaked at number thirty-two on the Pop Songs chart and at number fifty-eight on Hot Digital Songs.
 Across Europe, "Boyfriend" fared better on the charts.
 In Austria, the song peaked at number fifty-five on the singles chart.
 In Germany, the song debuted at number fifty-one and rose to number forty-nine in the next week.

 Music video

 The video features with Snoop Dogg living in the year 2099, and inviting Big Time Rush from the present to perform and join a party from a portal.
-At the party, Kendall is drinking a futuristic drink with a girl, James is dancing with two girls outside, Logan is floating around with a girl outside on a light board, and Carlos is dancing with another girl.
+At the party, Kendall is drinking a futuristic drink with a girl, James is dancing with two girls outside, and briefly showing him cross dressing.
+Logan is floating around with a girl outside on a light board, and Carlos is dancing with another girl.
 Solo shots of the boys performing the song and scenes of the entire group performing the song on a stage is intercut throughout the video.
 After Snoop Dogg performs his verse, he later waves good-bye and the group exit out of the portal into 2011.